 Netflix is always the elephant in the room when talking about streaming services, and for good reason.
 The service is home to a massive amount of content, including more hit originals than any other streaming service.

-Netflix’s base plan only allows 480p quality, but it costs the same amount as a standalone Prime Video subscription at $9 a month.
-If you want better quality (which let’s be honest, you should), the 1080p plan is $14 a month and the 4K plan is $18 a month.
+Netflix’s base plan only allows 480p quality, but it costs more than the standalone Prime Video subscription at $9.99 a month.
+If you want better quality (which let’s be honest, you should), the 1080p plan is $15.49 a month and the 4K plan is $19.99 a month.

 An Amazon Prime subscription offers more perks for less money, but if you’re just looking at streaming content Netflix is a more attractive service.
 Ultimately though, there isn’t much crossover between Netflix and Amazon Prime Video, so it’s still worth subscribing to both.

 Amazon Prime Video vs Hulu

 For more budget-conscious streamers who are less interested in movies and more interested in the latest TV shows, Hulu is where it’s at.
 The ad-supported streaming plan is just $6.99 a month, which is even cheaper than a standalone Prime Video subscription.

 A Hulu subscription gets you access to tons of hit shows like Seinfeld, Futurama, and ER, as well as next-day streaming on current shows as they air on live TV.
 If you want to watch them live, you can also get a Hulu + Live TV subscription and cut the cord for good.

 To save even more money and have more streaming content than you could possibly watch, check out the Disney Plus-Hulu-ESPN Plus bundle available for just $12.99 a month.

 Disney Plus vs Amazon Prime Video